Welcome to Tuscany

 An Artistic Powerhouse

 Then there's the art.
-And oh, what art!
-The Etruscans indulged their fondness for a classy send-off with exquisite funerary objects that are still being excavated to this day, and the Romans, always partial to puffing up their own importance, left their usual legacy of monumental sculptures.
-But it was during the medieval and Renaissance periods that Tuscany really hit its artistic stride, with painters, sculptors and architects creating the masterpieces that now entice visitors into churches, museums and galleries across the region.
-Giotto, Brunelleschi, Leonardo, Michelangelo, Botticelli – these and dozens of equally famous names hailed from Tuscany and left seminal works for us to enjoy.
+And, oh, what art!
+The Etruscans indulged their fondness for a classy send-off with exquisite funerary objects, and the Romans, always partial to puffing up their own importance, left their usual legacy of monumental sculptures.
+But it was during the medieval and Renaissance periods that Tuscany really struck gold, with painters, sculptors and architects creating world-class masterpieces.
+Squirrelled away and safeguarded today in churches, museums and galleries all over the region, art in Tuscany is truly unmatched.
+Edgy street art in Florence and countryside sculpture parks bring the art scene right up to the 21st century.

 No land is more caught up with the fruits of its fertile earth than Tuscany, a gourmet destination whose residents spend an inordinate amount of time thinking about, discussing and consuming food and wine.
 Local, seasonal and sustainable is the Holy Trinity and Tuscans share enormous pride in the quality of their produce.
 Tuscan travel is grassroots: to wineries to taste blockbuster wines like Brunello di Montalcino and Vino Nobile di Montepulciano; to a family-run pastificio tradizionale where artisan pasta is cut by hand; and road trips in quest of the best bistecca alla fiorentina (chargrilled T-bone steak).
 Buon appetito!